lkoolik/lkoolik.github.io/isrm.md

 `python isrm_calcs.py -h`

-This is successful if you get the following help message returned:
+This is successful if you get the following help message returned (ignore the colors):

     usage: isrm_calcs.py [-h] [-i INPUTS]